maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-setup.md

 In the `test_settings` section, you can specify the browser environments in which you want to run your tests.
 In this example, we're using Chrome as our default browser and we're defining `http://localhost:1337` as the URL of our test server.
 Firefox is set up as an optional testing environment.

 ## The website
 In order to being able to test anything, we have to create a website we can test first.
 For this reason, we create a new file `index.html` in the `src` directory.
-The following example shows only the most important bits of the code, if you want to see the full code you can go to the corresponding [GitHub repository I created for this blog post](https://github.com/maoberlehner/acceptance-testing-with-nightwatch-cucumber-and-browserstack/tree/part-1-setup).
+The following example shows only the most important bits of the code, if you want to see the full code you can go to the corresponding [GitHub repository I've created for this blog post](https://github.com/maoberlehner/acceptance-testing-with-nightwatch-cucumber-and-browserstack/tree/part-1-setup).

 ```html
 <form class="js-newsletter-form">